 Hugh McMaster loves the complex world of arts journalism and has had work published in the ABC’s Limelight magazine.
 When he is not researching and writing stories, you can often find him playing his viola in orchestras and arts shows around Melbourne.

-Julie Milland's stories have appeared in The Age, The Sunday Age and the Sydney Morning Herald.
+Julie Milland is a multimedia journalist and scientist covering health, science and technology.
+Her stories have appeared in ABC News, The Science Show on ABC Radio National, The Age, The Sunday Age, the Sydney Morning Herald and The Citizen.
 Milland was shortlisted in the Melbourne Press Club’s Student Journalist of the Year Award in two consecutive years.
-She is the founder of Science MoJo and has a PhD in molecular biology and is completing a Master of Journalism at the University of Melbourne.
+She has a PhD in molecular biology and a Master of Journalism from the University of Melbourne.

 Richard Moss is a freelance writer and journalist specialising in games, technology and science.
 He has contributed to Edge magazine, Eurogamer, Mac|Life, Polygon and many other publications.
 When not writing or trying to read the entire Internet, you’ll likely find him dancing, playing games, creating stuff or hanging out on Twitter.